3drobotics/solodevguide/README.md

     IdentityFile ~/.ssh/id_rsa
 ```

-### Controller

-The controller lives at `10.1.1.1`

 ## Factory Reset

 To factory reset your Solo to "Gold Master", follow the [Factory Reset Procedure](http://3drobotics.com/kb/factory-reset/).

-There is also a programmatic way to reflash these.
-TODO: learn it
+**NOTE:** We are working on a programmatic way to [reflash Solo and the Controller](https://github.com/3drobotics/solodevguide/issues/5).

 ## (Advanced) Linux Distribution

 The linux distribution used is 3DR Poky (based on Yocto Project Reference Distro)
 Documentation: http://www.yoctoproject.org/docs/1.8/mega-manual/mega-manual.html
-It does have a package manager “Smart”

 ```
 # uname -a